Education

 What's happening?

-The Government of Canada is also taking meaningful steps towards enhancing education, labour market participation and economic success of Indigenous people in Canada.
-Indigenous Services Canada's First Nations and Inuit Youth Employment Strategy is a component of the Government of Canada's Youth Employment and Skills Strategy, led by Employment and Social Development Canada.
+ISC's First Nations and Inuit Youth Employment Strategy is a component of the Government of Canada's Youth Employment and Skills Strategy, led by Employment and Social Development Canada.

-The First Nations and Inuit Youth Employment Strategy supports initiatives that provide First Nations and Inuit students and youth aged 15 to 30 with work experience, information about career options and opportunities to develop skills to help them gain employment and develop their careers.
+The First Nations and Inuit Youth Employment Strategy supports initiatives that provide First Nations and Inuit students and youth aged 15 to 30 with work experience, information about career options and opportunities to develop skills to help them gain employment and advance their careers.
 ISC delivers 2 programs under the First Nations and Inuit Youth Employment Strategy: the First Nations and Inuit Summer Work Experience Program and the First Nations and Inuit Skills Link Program.

 Recent budget investments